-The following information is provided by Tiziana Life Sciences plc (the "Company").
+The following information is provided by Tiziana Life Sciences LTD (the "Company").
 Until 23rd April 2014 the company’s name was Alexander David Investments Plc.

-Tiziana Life Sciences plc (“Company”) is a biotechnology company that focuses on the discovery and development of novel molecules that treat human disease in oncology and immunology.
+Tiziana Life Sciences LTD (“Company”) is a biotechnology company that focuses on the discovery and development of novel molecules that treat human disease in oncology and immunology.

 On 24 April 2014 the Company acquired Tiziana Pharma Limited (“TPL”) via a reverse takeover.
 TPL was formed in November 2013 as a vehicle to acquire and exploit certain intellectual property in biotechnology.

 On 22 December 2014, the Company in-licensed the molecule foralumab, the only fully human engineered anti-human CD3 antibody in clinical development, from Novimmune SA.
 Foralumab targets the CD3 epsilon (CD3ε) receptor, which is a recognised approach for modulating T-Cell response and achieving immunosuppression.
 Foralumab is a phase II asset with potential application in a wide range of autoimmune and inflammatory disease, such as multiple sclerosis, type-1 diabetes (T1D), inflammatory bowel disease (IBD), psoriasis and rheumatoid arthritis, where modulation of a T-cell response is desirable.